-At Fruitvale Junior High and High School, cell phones and other electronic devices must remain off and out of sight at all times.
-Teachers will collect the items and turn them in to the principal's office.
+Without such permission, teachers will collect the items and turn them in to the principal's office.
+The principal will determine whether to return items to students at the end of the day or to contact parents to pick up the items.

 The use of cell phones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.

-If a student uses a personal Communications device without authorization during the school day,the student will be disciplined in accordance with the Student Code of Conduct.
+If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
+The parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.